jlapeyre/Symata.jl/README.md

 ### IJulia Notebooks

-A few tutorial notebooks are in [the example directory](examples/).
-These are snapshots, not live, so you can view them immediately with your browswer.
-The typeset math will look better in the IJulia notebook, which renders it with higher quality than github does.
+A few tutorial notebooks can be viewed [here](http://nbviewer.jupyter.org/github/jlapeyre/Symata.jl/tree/master/examples/).
+Lower-quality renderings of the same notebooks are in [the example directory](examples/).
+These are all snapshots, not live, so you can view them immediately with your browswer.

+In order to run the examples in the notebooks, you need to use the development version of `Symata` Switch to the development version with `Pkg.checkout("Symata")`.
+(Later, you can return to the latest versioned branch with `Pkg.free("Symata")`.)

 ### Installing